 When our firm does deep-dive analyses of specialty drug use and spend in medical and prescription drug benefit programs, we see examples of this kind of waste in spades.
 For most employers of size, hundreds of thousands – if not millions – of dollars are being wasted on specialty medications.
 The stakes have quickly gotten too high to ignore these trends.

 It matters if the plan pays hundreds of thousands more for a drug than it should.
 It matters even more if a patient is receiving a very expensive drug that is doing him or her no good.
-It matters if boat-loads of manufacturer assistance are ignored and not aggressively used to reduce plan costs.
+It matters if boat-loads of manufacturer assistance dollars are ignored and not aggressively used to reduce plan costs.

 Time for a change